Subaharini21/Multi-utility-Calculator-in-C/README.md

 lm needed to link math library

-Use any C compilers to run the program.
+Use any C compilers to run.